squillero/pythonic-bst/README.md

 (49, 0.4997143041393656, 0.8775510204081632)
 ```

-Initializing a BST from known data would create an optimized structure:
+Initializing a BST from known data creates an optimized structure:

 ```python
 bar = BST(foo)